Archive for October 2021

 We have learned that the certain man is robbed by thieves, stripped of his raiment (left naked), was wounded and left “half dead.”
 Let’s pause a moment to contemplate what transpired within this parable.
 In the earthly story, the certain man is going from a holy city “down” to a cursed city, also known as the city of “palm trees”.
 Regardless of the spritual implications that this might suggest by itself, we do know that the certain man was attacked with the result that he was stripped of his raiment and belongings, was wounded, and left naked and “half dead”.

-1. “Stripped of His Raiment” Before the Fall of Adam, there was no sin and no need of a covering for Adam’s or Eve’s nakedness.
+• Stripped of His Raiment” Before the Fall of Adam, there was no sin and no need of a covering for Adam’s or Eve’s nakedness.
 However, once Adam and Eve sinned against God, their eyes were opened and they saw that they had no covering for their nakedness.
 Adam was stripped of his raiment by the devil.
-Adam was also robbed of his home in Eden and once Adam and Eve were then made aware of that nakedness, they sought to cover their nakedness with their own useless works by creating aprons of sewn fig leaves.
+Adam was also robbed of his home in Eden, and once Adam and Eve were then made aware of that nakedness, they sought to cover their nakedness with their own useless and unqualified works by creating aprons of sewn fig leaves.
 Which, by the way, God made clear to them was unsatisfactory for them to come into His presence, so God clothed them in animal skins…which pointed to the need of a Savior, Jesus Christ, because an animal had to die (Jesus is the Lamb of God), and blood had to be shed. to cover their nakedness (Jesus had to die and by His shed blood we are healed from our sins) and God had to kill the animal (Jesus Atoning Sacrifice) and God had to be the One to clothe them (the believers are clothed in the robes of Jesus Christ’s Righteousness).

-2. “Was Wounded” Just as the certain man was wounded, so too was Adam permanently wounded by the devil when Adam sinned in violating God’s commandment, and thus condemned Adam and all of his seed to eternal death.
+• Was Wounded” Just as the certain man was wounded, so too was Adam permanently wounded by the devil when Adam sinned in violating God’s commandment, and thus condemned Adam and all of his seed to eternal death.

-3. “Half Dead”?
-Have you ever seen anyone “half dead”?
-We are either alive or dead.
-So what does “half dead” mean from a spiritual perspective?
-When Adam sinned against God, he immediately “spiritually” died, yet he remained “physically” alive.
-Adam, after the fall, was not only found to be naked in his sins and was effectively “wounded” in that Adam’s body began to decay and he would eventually physically die hundreds of years later, but most importantly, Adam became “spiritually dead” and therefore was correctly diagnosed by Jesus as being “half dead”.
+• Half Dead“?
+Have you ever seen anyone “half dead“?
+No, because we are either physically alive or physically dead.
+So what does “half dead” mean?
+When Adam sinned against God, he immediately “spiritually” died, yet he remained “physically” alive, and hence half dead.
+Adam, after the fall, was not only found to be “naked” in his sins (hence the need for a covering), but Adam (along with all of his descendants) was effectively “wounded”, in that Adam’s body began to decay and he would eventually physically die hundreds of years later, but most importantly, Adam became “spiritually dead” and therefore was correctly diagnosed by Jesus as being “half dead”.
+1 Corinthians 15:22, “For as in Adam all die, even so in Christ shall all be made alive.

 This parable account is representative of the Fall of Adam (and hence all of humankind who are descended from Adam).
-The devil (who is “the original thief”, see below) attacked Adam with a lie that led to his becoming naked before God and dead in his sin as a result.
+The devil (who is “the original thief”) attacked Adam with a lie that led to his becoming naked before God and dead in his sin as a result.
 While Adam did not immediately die physically, nonetheless, both Adam and all of his descendents died spiritually at that moment, and were destined to an eternal death in hell.
 And God had specifically warned in Genesis 2:17, “But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.”
 It is clear that Adam and Eve did not die physically in the day that they ate of the fruit of the tree, but they most certainly did die spiritually speaking.
 Hence it would not be inaccurate to say that they had become “half dead.”

 Note also that God provides us with additional corroboration for this point, in that, in the original Hebrew, the words that are translated into English as “surelyH4191 dieH4191” actually read in the original Hebrew, מוּת (mûṯ) H4191 which means “die”, but it is repeated twice, and therefore should actually be read as “dying die”.
 This is therefore also consistent with the concept of double death (spiritual and physical) and that those who are still unsaved, but are still physically alive, are in fact “half dead“.